lucas-mior/gummibbs/README.md

 ## Parts
 - `build.sh`: installation script
-- `snapshot.bash`: create snapshot (meant to be run as cronjob)
+- `gummibbs-snapshot.bash`: create snapshot (meant to be run as cronjob)
 - `gummibbs.bash`: wait for new snapshots and create boot entries
 - `gummibbs.service`: service for the script above
 - `gummibbs.hook`: hook to enable service above

 ## How it works
-The `snapshot.bash` script will create snapshots separated as manual, boot, hour, day, week and month.
+The `gummibbs-snapshot.bash` script will create snapshots separated as manual, boot, hour, day, week and month.
 Each of those may have multiple snapshots saved as the current date in format `YYYYMMDD_HHMMSS`.
 Btrfs snapshots allow restoring a subvolume to a previous state.
 As `/boot` is on another partition, boot won't